ms/buildtogether.tech/src/thinking.md

 i="extrinsic motivation; motivation!extrinsic">extrinsically
-motivated</span>---for example, if they're taking a course because it's a degree requirement but they have no real interest in the topic---the learning probably won't stick <cite>Wlodkowski2017</cite>.
+motivated</span>---for example, if they're taking a course because it's a degree requirement but they have no real interest in the topic---the learning probably won't stick [% b Wlodkowski2017 %].
 While motivation is deeply personal, these three factors influence most people:

 <span i="self-efficacy; motivation!self-efficacy">Self-efficacy</span>.